Do you dream of building a tiny house with your own hands?

 In the online portion of the class, we take tours of tiny houses in and around Asheville, NC.
 You’ll get to see a variety of tiny home designs, materials, and sizes…It’s Asheville’s eco-conscious, DIY spin on Tiny House Nation!

-In the in-person section, if you aren’t taking the tool basics class, you will also see, touch, and learn about various building styles, including timber framing, log cabin construction, adobe, cob, strawbale, hempcrete, wattle and daub, and earthen floors.
+In the in-person practicum you will also see, touch, and learn about various building styles, including timber framing, log cabin construction, cob, earthen plaster, natural paint, post and beam construction, passive solar design, use of outdoor spaces, and more strawbale, hempcrete, wattle and daub, and earthen floors.
 Additionally, you’ll see how tiny houses can work in a community setting and can provide a viable option in an area with a housing crisis.

 Our instructors provide lots of guidance, answer questions, and share what they know throughout the process.
 In fact, the mentorship, camaraderie, and “team spirit” of building together is often our students’ favorite part of the workshop.